 Before deep cleaning and attempting to sanitize a large carpet or wall-to-wall carpeting, vacuum away as much loose soil, dust, and allergens as possible.

 Most carpet cleaners contain enzymes and surfactants to break apart stains and soil and help lift them to the surface to be wiped away.
 These products do not sanitize or disinfect.

 To sanitize a carpet, look for a cleaner that contains a disinfectant approved by the U.S. Environmental Protection Agency.
 Every approved disinfectant has a registration number that is listed in the product ingredients.
-The EPA currently recommends only quaternary ammonium for porous (fiber) surfaces.

 Before using any cleaning product on carpet, test it on the fibers in an inconspicuous spot to make sure it does not cause discoloration.
 Spray the solution on the fibers.
 Let it sit for five minutes and then blot with a clean white cloth.
 If there is color transfer, do not use the product on your carpet.